ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: vertical_range

     Specifies the absolute value of the input range for a channel in volts.
-For example, to acquire a sine wave that spans between -5 and +5 V, set this attribute to 10.0 V.
+For example, to acquire a sine wave that spans between -5 and +5 V, set this property to 10.0 V.
     Refer to the NI High-Speed Digitizers Help for a list of supported vertical ranges for each device.
 If the specified range is not supported by a device, the value is coerced  up to the next valid range.